Feel like you are having a bad reaction to oral contraceptives? Or want more protection than just condoms? A hormone-releasing IUD could be for you.

 An Intra-Uterine Contraceptive device, commonly referred to as an IUD or ‘the coil’, is a small plastic and copper based device that is inserted inside your womb to prevent pregnancy.
 The device is often ‘T’ shaped and has a nylon string attached, making the removal process easy for your doctor.
 The basic concept of an IUD is that it makes your uterus inhospitable for pregnancy.
 However, once the IUD is removed, you immediately return to your natural level of fertility.

 The hormone-releasing factor means that the mucus in your cervix becomes thicker, making it so that sperm cannot get into your uterus.
 With a thicker mucus, it also affects the ability for the sperm and egg to travel through the uterus and fallopian tubes.
 Thus, reducing chances of fertilisation.

-While the Mirena IUD is the most common IUD used today, some women do prefer to have a non-hormonal based contraceptive.
+While hormone-releasing IUDs are very common, some women do prefer to have a non-hormonal based contraceptive.
 This would mean a copper based IUD would be more suited.
 This will all be discussed at your consult with your Doctor prior to your IUD fitting.